gleechi/gleechi.github.io/pages/1.0.0/unity/unity_component_vgarticulation.md

 VG_Articulation is an {% include tooltip.html tooltip="VGInternalScript" text="internal script" %} that provides the main interface to mark an object as {% include tooltip.html tooltip="VGInteractable" text="interactable" %} (see [object identifiers](unity_get_started_objects.1.0.0.html#customizing-layers-and-component-names)), as well as to parametrize its [object articulation](object_articulation.1.0.0.html#object-articulation) and {% include tooltip.html tooltip="InteractiveBehaviors" text="interactive behavior" %}.

 By default, the VG_articulation component sets an object to have floating {% include tooltip.html tooltip="JointType" text="joint type" %}.
-If an object is non-physical (i.e. no Rigidbody or ArticulationBody component), constrained (non-floating) joint types can be specified.
+If an object is non-{% include tooltip.html tooltip="PhysicalObject" text="physical" %}, constrained (non-floating) joint types can be specified.

 {% include image.html file="unity/unity_vg_articulation_default.png" alt="VG Articulation" caption="The default VG_Articulation Component (FLOATING joint)." %}